 On September 1, 1939, Germany invaded Poland.
 Britain and France declared war on September 3.
 World War II had begun.

-By mid-1941, Nazi Germany controlled or allied with virtually all of continental Europe—from the Atlantic to the Soviet border, from Norway to North Africa.
+By mid-1941, Nazi Germany controlled or allied with virtually all of continental Europe — from the Atlantic coast to the Soviet border, from the North Cape of Norway to the deserts of North Africa.

 On June 22, 1941, Germany launched the largest military operation in history.
-Operation Barbarossa sent 3.8 million troops, 3,600 tanks, and 2,700 aircraft across a 2,900-kilometer front into the Soviet Union.
-Hitler’s objectives were the destruction of the Red Army, the seizure of Soviet resources (Ukrainian grain, Caucasus oil, Ural minerals), and the creation of Lebensraum—living space for German settlers in the east.
+Unternehmen Barbarossa (Operation Barbarossa) sent 3.8 million troops organised into three army groups — Heeresgruppe Nord, Mitte, and Süd — along with 3,600 tanks, 600,000 motor vehicles, 750,000 horses, and 2,700 aircraft across a 2,900-kilometre front into the Soviet Union.
+Hitler’s objectives were threefold: the destruction of the Red Army in a series of encirclement battles (Kesselschlachten) before winter; the seizure of Soviet resources — Ukrainian grain, Caucasus oil, Ural minerals; and the creation of Lebensraum — living space for German settlers in a conquered east depopulated by starvation, enslavement, and murder.
+The Generalplan Ost envisaged the removal or death of 31 million Slavic people.

-The Eastern Front became the war’s decisive theater.
-The scale was staggering: at its peak, the front stretched 2,900 kilometers from Leningrad to the Black Sea.
-Approximately 80% of German military casualties occurred on the Eastern Front.
-The Soviet Union lost an estimated 27 million people—more than half of all World War II deaths—including approximately 8.7 million military dead and 19 million civilians.
+The Eastern Front became the war’s decisive theatre — and its most horrific.
+The scale was staggering: at its peak, the front stretched 2,900 kilometres from Leningrad to the Black Sea.
+Approximately 80% of German military casualties occurred here.
+The Soviet Union lost an estimated 27 million people — more than half of all World War II deaths — including approximately 8.7 million military dead and 19 million civilians.
+No theatre of any war, before or since, has produced suffering on this scale.

 Key turning points on the Eastern Front: